gpscal/voip_analysis_ml/README.md

 ## Running the Application

-Go to the folder the app.py file is and execute it with $ python3 app.py
+Option 1 = Go to the folder where the app.py file is and execute it using the command $ python3 app.py

-1. Start the Flask application:
+Option 2 = Start the Flask application:
 ```bash
 # Development mode
 export FLASK_ENV=development